fbecart/zinoma/README.md

 The build of a target will be skipped if the `input_paths` and `output_paths` have been left untouched since its last successful execution.

-Žinoma keeps track of the build state in a directory located at the root of the project (where `zinoma.yml` is located) and named `.zinoma`.
+Žinoma keeps track of the build state in a directory named `.zinoma`, located at the root of the project (where `zinoma.yml` is located).
 This directory should be ignored in version control.

 #### Watch mode